Melkamu/SEIS-635-Project1/README.md

 Guess what is for people with good memory skills and who want to develop their memory.
 It is a simple computer card game.
 Its easy rules and little complexity makes it appealing for users to learn the game, and improve their memory.
-Unlike other memory games it doesn't focus much on the technicalities of the came, instead it focuses on forcing the user to use their imagination and thinking to sharpen their memory skills.
+Unlike other memory games it doesn't focus much on the technicalities of the game, instead it focuses on forcing the user to use their imagination and thinking to sharpen their memory skills.